eclipse-glsp/glsp-website-source/content/documentation/protocol/content.md

 #### 2.2.1.
 GModelElementSchema

 The schema of an `GModelElement` describes its serializable form.
-The actual class-based actual model is created from its schema in a deserialization step on client and server side.
+The actual class-based model is created from its schema in a deserialization step on client and server side.
 Each model element must have a unique ID and a type that is used to look up its view, i.e., the graphical representation.

 <details open><summary>Code</summary>